-Let us give you the most important tips on how to choose a college app topic that can impress admission committee.
-We just need to focus on some things and let our writing talent speak for itself.
+Here are the most important tips on how to choose a college essay topic that can impress the admissions committee.

 You are a part of your family, community, and ultimately, culture.
 These groups are constantly impacted by external factors, and so are you.
-Talking about yourself in a context of a group (for example, how you experienced transition from childhood to adulthood) is an excellent opportunity to write an app essay because it shows that you know your roots, respect your family and culture.
-The officers in the admission committee might not be as aware of your culture and community as you, and who else is perfect for telling your personal story in this context?
+Talking about yourself in the context of a group (for example, how you experienced the transition from childhood to adulthood) is an excellent way to write an essay.
+It shows that you know your roots and respect your family and culture.
+The admissions committee might not be as aware of your culture and community as you, and who better to tell your personal story in this context?
 Below are some possible topics.

-- The Day I Realized I was a Part of my Community
+- The day I realized I was a part of my culture

 Describe an accomplishment

-You are a great student with lots of accomplished things under your belt.
+You are a great student with lots of accomplishments under your belt.
 Perhaps you have one that really stands out?
-It might be a perfect example to show your talents and some special abilities that you demonstrated.
-But brag just a bit, we do not want the committee to think that are a character prone to boasting.
-A more important thing to remember is that you need to show your talent and how hard you worked to get that project done.
-This way, the admission officers will know why it is important to know about you.
+It might be a perfect way to show your talents and some special abilities.
+Don’t brag too much though; you don’t want the committee to think you’re boasting.
+Remember, show your talent or how hard you worked to get that project done.
 Here are some possible topics.

 Write about a person that has had an influence on you

-Do not spend the entire length of the paper on describing that person because we need to emphasize the things that tell about how you changed because of them.
-This does not have to a famous person, like an actor or a politician, because even your high school coach and a member of your family will do great if they really had a significant impact on you.
-Just make sure that you find that impact significant enough that it should be described in such an important work.
+Do not spend the entire paper describing that person.
+Instead, emphasize how you changed because of them.
+This does not have to be a famous person, like an actor or a politician.
+Even your high school coach and a member of your family works if they had a significant impact on you.
+Just make sure that you find that impact significant enough that it should be described in your essay.
 Have a look at these possible topics and see if they apply to you.

-Yes, sometimes writing about your failure can tell a lot of things about yourself and show how to avoid similar experience in the future.
-It can demonstrate that you are not afraid to talk about and that you have grown after falling down.
-Let’s consider an easy example: you got a C instead of an A on a project and it was a complete failure.
-However, you have learned the lessons from that failure and the teacher graded your next project with an A+.
-This example showed that you knew how to recover and continue to go forward even after you experienced a failure.
-Also, ensure that you are not describing a disappointment, but a failure because it is much more serious and has more consequences.
+Yes, sometimes writing about your failure can say a lot about yourself.
+It shows self-reflection and what you learned from that experience.
+Here’s an easy example: you got a C instead of an A on a project.
+However, you have figured out what you could do better and the teacher graded your next project with an A+.
+This example shows that you knew how to recover and continue to go forward even after you experienced a failure.
+Also, make sure that you are not describing a disappointment, but a failure.
+A failure is much more serious and has more consequences.
 Some possible topics are included below.

 Over to you!

-College app essay is incredibly important, and, fortunately, we have complete control of how it can be written.
-Remember that it should be focused on you, your qualities, abilities, talents, and traits that helped you and other people in the past.
+The college application essay is incredibly important, and, fortunately, we have complete control of how it can be written.
+Remember that it should be focused on you, your qualities, ambitions, talents, and traits that helped you and other people in the past.
 Whether you describe your biggest accomplishment or failure, keep in mind that admission officers read lots of essays during that time of the year, and yours should be the one they put aside of the stack with others.

-Yes, it is all about competition, but now you have greatly expanded your knowledge on how this work should be written so you receive an acceptance instead of a rejection letter.
-Do not hesitate to use these tips and examples of topics to create your ultimate app essay that will blow the admission committee away.
+Yes, it is all about competition, but now you have greatly expanded your knowledge on how this work should be written.
+Do not hesitate to use these tips and examples of topics to create your ultimate essay that will blow the admissions committee away.